cs4560-utah-sp24/test/README.md

 **Chapter 10**: New inputs, certificate errors, script access, referer

 Note that the exercises assigned for future chapters may change without notice during the semester.
-Italicized exercises don't yet have tests; they'll be written during the semester.

 Running the tests
 -----------------

-When run, the `run-tests.py` script runs all tests for the current chapter.
+When run, the `run.py` script runs all tests for the current chapter.
 But there are some additional options that might be handy:

 The first argument select a specific chapter.
-For example, `python3 src/run-tests.py chapter1` runs the tests for the first chapter.
+For example, `python3 run.py ch1` runs the tests for the first chapter.
 You can use the argument `all` to run all available tests.

 The first argument can also select a specific exercise.
-For example, `python3 src/run-tests.py chapter1-base` runs the base tests for the first chapter, while `python3 src/run-tests.py chapter1-file-urls` runs tests for the file URLs exercise.
+For example, `python3 run.py ch1-base` runs the base tests for the first chapter, while `python3 run.py ch1-file-urls` runs tests for the file URLs exercise.

 The tests themselves are written in Markdown using [doctest][doctest] to run them.
 Any failing tests will output the relevant paragraph of